Purchase Solero Hops

 Solero hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Solero Hops
+Origin and Geneology of the Solero Hop

 Solero is a mix between Cascade and an unknown Hopsteiner male.